Olypmanel/nested/README.md

   )
 ```
 ### declare()
-Declare defines or a declare a variable.
+Declare defines or declare a variable.
 It takes two arguments.
 An identifier and a value literal respectively  decl
 It can not be used to change the value of an existing variable though it will throw a DeclarationError.
 Use **redecare()** intead.
 ```js
 do (